Meet The Authors

 Bonnie is a 25-year broadcast entertainment reporter currently on CH Morning Live and on her YouTube channel.
 She's heard weekly on Sirius XM as on the Ward & Al Show.
 She's interviewed more than 20,000 celebs, including Angelina Jolie, Barbra Streisand, George Clooney, Jennifer Aniston, Brad Pitt and Oprah Winfrey,

 Courtney is a Rotten Tomatoes approved critic and the founder of Cinema Axis.
 He can frequently be heard discussing film as co-host of Frameline on Radio Regent.
 Courtney has contributed to several publications including Leornard Maltin, That Shelf, Black Girl Nerds, and Comix Asylum Magazine.
 He also celebrates diversity in cinema as co-hosts of the Changing Reels podcast and is a member of the Online Film Critics Society.

 Daniel Neil is a developing young writer from the cold city of Calgary.
 To escape the climate he indulges in a love for films, novels, and comic books.
-He has a passion for Social Studies and pop culture, and is pursuing new media production.
-In his spare time he participates in model UN and Av club, managing AV for school events and assemblies, and organized a film fundraiser to raise money for veterans.
+He has a passion for Social Studies and pop culture and is pursuing new media, film production.
+During high school he participated in Model UN and Av club, managing AV for school events and assemblies, and organized a film fundraiser to raise money for Remembrance Day.